xapian/xapian-gsoc-proposal/proposal.rst

 	week three : setup debug environment, and how to test project parts, read c++ concepts on developers guide. week 1 : Work on OP_AND_NOT

-week 2 : Work on OP_XOR
+week 2 : Work on OP_XOR,  boolorpostlist.

 week 3 : Work on OP_AND_MAYBE